ecmwf-ifs/ecwam/README.md

 The scc-hoist and scc-stack transformations offer superior performance to the scc transformation.
 Currently, only the OpenACC programming model on Nvidia GPUs is supported.

+NB: GPU offload is not yet supported for ecWAM 1.4.x.

 Building
 --------
 The recommended option for building the GPU enabled ecWAM is to use the provided bundle, and pass the